 Pre-transplant samples are recommended for AlloSeq HCT and required for multiple donor samples.
-AlloSeq HCT software can monitor one, two or three Donors simultaneously, providing pre-transplant genotyping has been performed for all parties (Recipient and all Donors).
+AlloSeq HCT software can monitor one, two or three\ Donors simultaneously, providing pre-transplant genotyping has been performed for all parties (Recipient and all Donors).

-Note: There may be some rare cases where there is insufficient genetic variability between parties to track multiple related Donors.
+\Note: There may be some rare cases where there is insufficient genetic variability between parties to track multiple related Donors.
+Donors are assigned IDs ('Donor 1', 'Donor 2', 'Donor 3') in the order that the samples are entered into AlloSeq HCT software.